the episode

 Debbie Dieman: Eternity is a long, long, long time.

 KimberlyFaith: Yeah.
 I love that description.
-Is you know what?
+You know what?
 That’s beautiful.
 And I think that’s a good way to end this podcast.

 Debbie Dieman: Thank you.